cloudera/hue/docs/docs-site/content/developer/development/_index.md

 Et voila!
 Here is our review https://review.cloudera.org/r/4501.

 **Note**:
 If you have more than one diff, update `HEAD~1..HEAD` accordingly (e.g. `HEAD~2..HEAD`)

-Now go to the ticket and add a comment with content
+Now go to the ticket and add the Review Boad review link as a comment.

-* Ticket summary
-* Review @ review link

 ### Update a review